-The question of “how to store your bitcoins” is one of the most important decisions for a Bitcoin user to make and why we have done an extremely thorough Bitcoin wallet review for all major Bitcoin wallets.
+The question of “how to store your bitcoins” is one of the most important decisions for a Bitcoin user to make, and that is why we have done an extremely thorough Bitcoin wallet review for all major Bitcoin wallets.

 In this article we will perform bitcoin wallet reviews, including providing the current best option, by looking at ease of use, security and advanced features for the major wallets in each category: Online Bitcoin Wallets, Desktop Bitcoin Wallets and Mobile Bitcoin Wallets.